 Study items to be considered include, but are not limited to:

-– What new protocols and procedures need to be specified to enable rapid provisioning of services over customer IP networks?
+– What new protocols and procedures need to be specified to enable rapid provisioning of services over customer IP networks adopting emerging technologies (e.g. SDN/NFV, cloud computing, IoT, AI, MEC, etc.)?

-– What new protocols and procedures need to be specified to enable service to the customer through multiple broadband network gateways?
+– What new protocols and procedures need to be specified to enable services and policies to the customer through broadband network gateways adopting emerging technologies?

-– What new protocols and procedures need to be specified to improve the resource utilization among the multiple BNGs?
+– What new protocols and procedures need to be specified to enable computing power network among multiple border network gateways?

+What new interfaces, protocols and functions need to be implemented for border network gateway to support emerging technologies?

+What new interfaces, protocols and functions need to be implemented for border network gateway to support the convergence of multiple access network technologies (including. fixed access, mobile access, IoT access and space access, etc.)?

 – What new mechanisms, protocols and procedures need to be specified to distribute user's policies to control user's access and ensure user's QoS?